Hidden Wave Function of Twisted Bilayer Graphene: Flat Band as a Landau Level

-TBG consists of a two graphene sheets placed on top of each other at small angle $\theta$ that form a long-period pattern (Moire pattern).
+TBG consists of a two graphene sheets placed on top of each other at small angle $\theta \ll 1$ that form a long-period pattern (moire pattern).
 One can estimate that the period of the resulting super-lattice is of the order $L(\theta) \sim \frac{a}{\theta} \gg a$, where $a$ is the graphene lattice constant.
 That allows us to consider a continuum model for the Hamiltonian instead of a lattice one.
-Such an approach was used by Bistrizer and MacDonald \cite{Bistritzer2010,Bistritzer2011} and by Lopes dos Santos \cite{Castro-Neto2012}.
+This approach was used by Bistrizer and MacDonald \cite{Bistritzer2010,Bistritzer2011} and by Lopes dos Santos \cite{Castro-Neto2012}.
+Thus we can write an effective Hamiltonian for this model \cite{Grisha} as

+where we already used the fact that the superlattice is much bigger that the interatomic lattice of separate sheets of graphene.
+Therefore we can use Dirac equation to describe excitations in each individual graphene sheet.
+The off-diagonal term $T$ is responsible for hopping between sheets of the TBG and sublattices $a$ and $b$ of the individual graphene sheets.
+The $H_0$ acts on the four dimensional wave function $\Psi = \left(\psi_{a1},\psi_{b1},\psi_{a2},\psi_{b2}\right)^T$, where the second index relates to the individual graphene sheets of the TBG and the first index relates to the sublattice of the given graphene sheet.

 The numerical study of that model confirmed the existence of the flat band at magic angle $\theta^*_1 \approx 1.05^{\circ}$.
-The modification studied here \cite{Grisha} neglects the coupling between the sublattices of the graphene.
-The system acquires a chiral symmetry and usually referred to as the \textit{chirally symmetric continuum model} (CS-CM).
-The Hamiltonian of CS-CM can be written in the following form \footnote{The derivation of this Hamiltonian could be found in \cite{Grisha}.}
+The modification studied here neglects the coupling between the sublattices of the graphene $t_{aa}=t_{bb}=0$.
+In this case system acquires an additional chiral symmetry and usually referred to as \textit{chirally symmetric continuum model} (CS-CM).
+After an appropriate change of basis the Hamiltonian of CS-CM can be casted in the following form